HeHo3100/Phase_Sensitive_Detection_for_Spectroscopy/README.md

 AnyData.txt
 ###### Output:
 None

-#### courseplot:
+#### contour plot:
-Plots the temporal course of bands of your choice from your time resolved data.
+Plots the temporal course of one whole phase resolved spectra set and links the appearance of bands with the time of one period.
+Thus the correct time vector of your raw data is needed as an ascii file as well as the correct 'number of spectra per period' as input for the first textbox
 ###### Input needed:
+PSDData.txt, time values of your raw data (e. g.
+'FilenameOfYourRawData_t.txt') which contains temporal data as acolumn vector, correct 'number of spectra per period' in first textbox
+###### Output:
+None

+#### course plot:
+Plots the temporal course of bands of your choice from your time resolved data in 2D I vs t diagram.
+###### Input needed:
-RawData.txt, ReferenceData.txt of the same size (only if you want to process modulated difference spectra, otherwise press Esc), time values as a file with the same name as the raw data with the addition of _t ('FilenameOfYourRawData_t.txt') which contains temporal data as acolumn vector and AnyData_Banden.txt
+RawData.txt, ReferenceData.txt of the same size (only if you want to process modulated difference spectra, otherwise press Esc), time values as a file with the same name as the raw data with the addition of _t ('FilenameOfYourRawData_t.txt') which contains temporal data as acolumn vector and AnyData_Banden.txt,
 ###### Output:
 None